v-h-gn/biovec/README.md

 ### Trained Model

-This package includes already trained model in '/trained_models'. swissprot_reviewed_protvec is a protvec model fed all Swiss-Prot reviewed proteins(551,754 proteins as of 2018/09/13) as the training data.
+This package includes already trained model in '/trained_models/swissprot-reviewed.model'.
+It is a protvec model fed all Swiss-Prot reviewed proteins(551,754 proteins as of 2018/09/13) as the training data.

 ### Source
 Paper: [ProtVec: A Continuous Distributed Representation of